iGrOdAcz/PokemonRuleta/README.md

 ### Additional notes

 * A Czech (`cs`) translation has been added.
 You can change the language using the language selector in the settings.
-* An administrative interface is available under the **/login** route.
-Credentials are `igroda` / `1310`.
-After logging in you can add or remove items, and edit the Pokémon in your team or storage.

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.